Oliver Jackson

 Public and Human Rights

 Oliver has extensive experience in public law and human rights issues.
 He acts for claimants, defendants, interveners and interested parties, and is a member of the Government’s junior junior panel scheme.
-He has been instructed on public law and human rights claims before the High Court and the Supreme Court and on multiple applications to the European Court of Human Rights.
-He has also recently drafted chapters for a leading practitioner’s textbook on judicial review and the operation of the Human Rights Act 1998, to be published in 2023.
+He has been instructed on public law and human rights cases before the High Court, the Court of Appeal, the Supreme Court and the European Court of Human Rights.
+He has also recently drafted chapters for a leading practitioner’s textbook on judicial review and the operation of the Human Rights Act 1998, to be published in 2024.
 Highlights of cases in which he has been involved include:

-- R (Fire Brigades Union and ors) v HM Treasury and ors [2023] EWHC 527 (Admin) – judicial review by trade unions under article 6 ECHR and on domestic public law grounds to the operation of the cost control mechanism in public sector pension schemes (led by Nigel Giffin QC).
+- R (Fire Brigades Union and British Medical Association) v HM Treasury [2023] EWHC 527 (Admin) – judicial review by trade unions under article 6 ECHR and on domestic public law grounds to the operation of the cost control mechanism in public sector pension schemes (led by Nigel Giffin KC).

 - Attorney General for Bermuda v Ferguson [2022] UKPC 5 and Day v Governor of the Cayman Islands [2022] UKPC 6 – whether the constitutions of Bermuda and the Cayman Islands provide a right to same-sex marriage.